alshedivat/al-folio/_posts/2022-12-26-Crosscountry-skiing-001.md

 The picture above also reminds us how to properly dress.
 (1) no cotton but fast drying, breathable synthetic clothing (2) be light and flexible, no need to dress like downhill skiers but like a runner.

-## Lesson 1: Gain your balance

-### From static to dynamic
+## Lesson 1: Gain your balance - From static to dynamic

 While we stand still, the weight is exactly beneath the feet.
 However, It's better to give up the feeling of standing still.
-Once you stand on skis and start moving, it involves dynamically shifting weight between two skis rather than standing still on skis](https://nordicskilab.com/courses/learn-diagonal-stride/))**.
+Once you stand on skis and start moving, it involves [dynamically shifting weight between two skis rather than standing still on skis](https://nordicskilab.com/courses/learn-diagonal-stride/).

 Check the video below, in the first 3 minutes it shows:
 - **Practice transferring your weight** (00:30)